Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: Examples: Riemannian manifolds and fuzzy spaces

-similar to the approach for the circle.
-Taking as a reference point $p^1$, we can then choose two points close to $p^1$, let's say $p^q$ and $p^r$.
-Then we define the direction $p^q$ as the $x$-axis, and the length of $p^q$ is simply $d(p^1, p^q)$.
-The $y$-axis is then found by solving $d(p^1, p^r) = \sqrt{(p^r_x)^2 + (p^r_y)^2}$ and $d(p^q, p^r) = \sqrt{(p^q-p^r_x)^2 + (p^r_y)^2}$.
-Now we have defined an $x$- and $y$-axis and we can define a position of every point $p^i$ in the $(x,y)$-plane by solving $d(p^q,p^i) = \sqrt{(p^q - p^i_x)^2 + (p^i_y)^2}$ and $d(p^r, p^i) = \sqrt{(p^r_x - p^i_x)^2 + (p^r_y - p^i_y)^2}$.
 Note that this is a very crude way of defining part of the topology, as we use a local coordinate system and naively extrapolate this to the whole space.
-In figure~\ref{fig:cases:spherical} the result of this is shown for two of the eigenfunctions, however it should be noted that using this way of defining coordinates, not all eigenfunctions generally look this nice as for some eigenfunctions the ``front'' and ``back'' values of the sphere are mixed beyond a small local patch.
+In Figure~\ref{fig:cases:spherical}, the result of this is shown for two of the eigenfunctions, however it should be noted that using this way of defining coordinates, not all eigenfunctions generally look this nice as for some eigenfunctions the ``front'' and ``back'' values of the sphere are mixed beyond a small local patch.

-The points in figure~\ref{fig:cases:spherical} were constructed using the dual space of the partial algebra, an approach already presented in section~\ref{sec:topology} in the example of the exact circle.
+The points in Figure~\ref{fig:cases:spherical} were constructed using the dual space of the partial algebra, an approach already presented in Section~\ref{sec:topology} in the example of the flat circle.
 No information on the measure or geometry has been taken into account, as this is merely meant as a proof of concept to describe higher-dimensional spaces using this algebraic interpretation.
 However, it could have also been done using the tensor rank decomposition.
-A sanity check was performed, using $\Delta = 5.\cdot10^{-12}$, it is possible to find rank $R=18$ tensor rank decompositions.
+A sanity check was performed, using $\Delta = 5\cdot10^{-12}$, it is possible to find rank $R=18$ tensor rank decompositions.
 The measure will also be regained when doing this, showing that the volume of the sphere is indeed $\sum_{i=1}^R \beta_i = 4\pi$ (up to 6 decimal places).
 More research has to be done here, to find a good way to visualise these properties properly and show exactly what the measure looks like.

-\section{Implications for the canonical tensor model.}
+\section{Implications for the canonical tensor model}